mihirKachroo/critical_care/README.md

 Through a redesign of the data experience, data interfaces (DX/DI), Critical Care empowers healthcare workers with a platform for real-time monitoring, remote care and self-learning insights.
 Doctors can see realtime their patients and administer care remotely.
 In doing so, they map realtime-data against current medical records, training a platform for unprecedented data-driven health research

-Designed with Flutter and 💙BLoC
+Designed with Flutter and 💙BLoC | Finalist at HCL's Better Health Hacks

 See the video demo ! https://www.youtube.com/watch?v=M2Z5IG3n_vI